 You can view the government’s recently published guidance from Step 4 for employers on working safely during coronavirus and the Acas guidance using the links.
 For real time data and employment advice across multiple jurisdictions, visit the Ius Laboris coronavirus hub by clicking on the image below.

 If you have further questions, or if you would like our support with your policy stance or any specific situation related to coronavirus, please do get in touch.

-Coronavirus – FAQs on staffing decisions when reopening workplaces03 August 2020
+Coronavirus – FAQs on staffing decisions when reopening workplaces17 August 2021

-Employers are facing many employment law issues as restrictions begin to be eased and more employees can come back to work.
-These FAQs cover specific issues in relation to deciding which employees should stay at home and what happens if employees do not want to return to work.
+Employers are facing many employment law issues as the guidance on working safely during the Covid-19 pandemic continues to evolve.
+These FAQs cover specific issues in relation to deciding which employees should stay at home and what happens if employees do not want to come to work.

 Coronavirus – FAQs on managing a safe return to work17 August 2021